couchbase/protostellar/couchbase/routing/v1/DEPRECATED.md

-routing.v1 previously existed, but was never fully implemented.
+routing.v1 is deprecated, and was never fully implemented.